noir-lang/noir/docs/docs/protocol-specs/addresses-and-keys/keys.md

 > Note: this key can be optionally shared with a trusted 3rd party, and they would not be able to derive the user's secret keys.
 > Note: knowledge of this key enables someone to identify when an emitted nullifier belongs to the user, and to identify which note hashes have been nullified.
-> Note: knowledge of this key would not enable a 3rd party to view the contents of any notes; knowledge of the $\ivskapp$ / $\ovskapp$ would be needed for that.
+> Note: knowledge of this key would not enable a 3rd party to view the contents of any notes; knowledge of the $\ivsk$ / $\ovskapp$ would be needed for that.
 > Note: this is intentionally not named as a "public" key, since it must not be shared with the wider public.

 $$